smartfog/fogflow/doc/en/source/system_monitoring.rst

 .. code-block:: console

-          #command for ubuntu to install unzip
+          #command to install unzip in ubuntu
           apt-get install unzip

           #command to unzip the zip file dashboards.zip